 How to Arrange Your Visit to Shanghai

-Travelers wishing to spend only a short of time visiting Shanghai should try to see the essential sights, such as The Bund, the Oriental Pearl TV Tower and Nanjing Road.
+Travelers wishing to spend only a short time visiting Shanghai should try to see the essential sights, such as The Bund, the Oriental Pearl TV Tower, and Nanjing Road.

 It might save you some trouble if a visa is not needed.
-For example, you may like to take our 3-Day Visa-Free Essence of Shanghai Tour to help you truly appreciate the city.
+For example, you may like to take our 4-Day Shanghai Relaxing Tour to help you truly appreciate the city.

 Another good option would be a tour of the city plus the nearby water towns or cities; see 4-Day Shanghai and Suzhou Highlights Tour.